ScimonCFD/LaserbeamFoam/README.md

  solutions of hyperbolic convective transport equations with defined bounds (0 and 1 for $α_1$).
-Once the updated phase field is obtained, the program enters the pressure–velocity loop, where p and u are corrected alternatingly. $T$ is also solved in this loop so that the buoyancy predictions are correct for the
+Once the updated phase field is obtained, the program enters the pressure–velocity loop, where p and u are corrected alternatingly. $T$ is also solved in this loop, so that the buoyancy predictions are correct for the
  $U$ and $p$ fields.
 Correcting the pressure and velocity fields in the sequence is known as pressure implicit with the splitting of operators (PISO).
 In the OpenFOAM environment, PISO is repeated for multiple iterations at each time